-Rupit is perfect for a day trip from Barcelona (It’s located around 98 from Barcelona) In the tranquility and calmness of Rupit, you can absolutely relax from the busy city life of the near Catalan capital.
+Rupit is a perfect place for a day trip from Barcelona (it is 98 km/60 mi away) to find some peace and quiet from the hustle and bustle of the Catalan capital.

-- Since 1977 Rupit and Pruit are united as one Municipality
+- Since 1977 Rupit and Pruit have united as one Municipality

-- The little river flowing through Rupit is called Rupit River
+- The little river flowing through Rupit is called the Rupit River

 - Just 277 inhabitants (2016)